HyrumHansen/math4610/code/task4/FixedPointIteration.md

 }
 ```

 The output for the code above (which approximates the root of 0.1x^2 - 7) is shown below.
+The while loop does not continue until reaching the maximum iteration; rather, it terminates once the error is less than the tolerance (0.0001).

 ```java
  Error 1: 2.975000